 Registration fees and nonresident tuition are assessed each term based on the student's enrollment status: new/continuing, graduate/undergraduate, part-time/full-time, resident/nonresident, professional, or special program, and are billed via electronic ZOTBill approximately 45 days before the beginning of a term.
 These fees must be paid by the Fee Payment Deadline to ensure that enrolled classes will not be dropped, and to avoid late fees.

-The SIR is an advance deposit on registration fees paid by the student after being admitted to UCI, when she/he decides to attend.
-This fee is deducted from the registration fees and can be seen as a credit on the student's ZOT Account Online.
+The SIR is an advance deposit paid by an admitted student when she/he decides to attend UCI.
+On the student's ZOT Account Online, the SIR can be seen as a credit which may be applied to registration fees.
 The SIR is nonrefundable.

-An IRS Form 1098-T (Tuition Payments Statement) is issued annually to UCI students through the Tax Credit Reporting Service (TCRS).
+IRS Forms 1098-T (Tuition Payments Statement) are issued in January to UCI students through the Tax Credit Reporting Service (TCRS).
 As required by the Taxpayer Relief Act, payments and refunds of registration fees and lab charges, along with disbursements of certain types of financial assistance, are reported to the IRS.
-For most students, 1098-Ts are generated automatically; however, visa students must request forms from Campus Billing Services at firstname.lastname@example.org.
-Unless electronic delivery has been selected at TCRS, 1098-T forms are mailed to students' designated permanent addresses in late January.
+For most students, 1098-Ts are generated routinely in an annual process; however, international students may need to request forms from Campus Billing Services at email@example.com.
+Unless electronic delivery has been selected at TCRS, 1098-T forms are mailed to the student-designated permanent address.
 Students may retrieve 1098-Ts for the current and previous tax years at the TCRS Web site.
 UCI's Financial Services Web page offers more information, as does the IRS.

-Registration at UCI is a two-part process: enrollment in classes and payment of fees.
+Registration at UCI is a two-part process: enrollment in classes and payment of fees Students may enroll in classes by logging into WebReg (UCINetID and password required).
 The Registrar assesses fees each term and posts the registration and tuition amount to the Student Billing System for secure access by the student on ZOT Account Online.

 The Registrar's Office provides more information about registration and enrollment, and paying by the due date to avoid late penalties.